The-Politico/gspan.js/README.md

 GSpan comes with two main features that are designed to work together: [transcription](docs/TranscribingToADoc.md) and [downloading/parsing](docs/DownloadingADoc.md).

-GSpan uses [Opened Captions](https://openedcaptions.com/) created by [Dan Schultz](https://twitter.com/slifty) as the source of the transcription.
+It uses [Opened Captions](https://openedcaptions.com/) created by [Dan Schultz](https://twitter.com/slifty) as the source of the transcription.
 You can [read more about the Opened Captions project on Source](https://source.opennews.org/articles/introducing-opened-captions/).
 These captions are written into a Google Doc where your users can [use the native commenting functionality to annotate documents](docs/AnnotatingDocs.md).

 Once annotations are done you can convert that Google Doc (with all its annotations) into [structured data](docs/DataSignature.md) using GSpan's download functionality.